linux4sam/egt/docs/src/draw.md

 all drawing.
 However, underneath the Painter class is a cairo context and surface.
-This means the draw function for a widget can be implemented completely with Painter by using a combination of Painter and cairo directly, or just use the cairo API directly.
+This means the draw function for a widget can be implemented completely with Painter by using a combination of Painter and cairo directly, or just using the cairo API directly.

 The Painter API provides basic 2D primitive drawing functions that work well with EGT primitives like colors and geometry classes.
 Painter can be used to